canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 juju scp /tmp/populate.sql postgresql/0:/home/ubuntu/populate.sql
 ```

-Then, following the [Access PostgreSQL](https://charmhub.io/postgresql/docs/t-access) tutorial, grab the `operator` user's password on PostgreSQL database using the `get-password` action:
+Then, follow the [Access PostgreSQL](https://charmhub.io/postgresql/docs/t-access) tutorial to retrieve the password for the `operator` user on the PostgreSQL database using the `get-password` action:

 ```bash
 juju run postgresql/leader get-password
 ```

-Sample output:
+As a result, you should see output similar to the following:

 ```text
 ...
 password: bQOUgw8ZZgUyPA6n
 ```

-Make note of the password, and ssh into the PostgreSQL unit:
+Make note of the password, and use `juju ssh` to connect to the PostgreSQL unit:

 ```bash
 juju ssh postgresql/leader
 ```

-Once inside the virtual machine, you can use the `psql` command line interface using `operator` user credentials, to create the `tutorial` database:
+Once connected to the unit, use the `psql` command line tool with the `operator` user credentials, to create the database named `tutorial`:

 ```bash
 psql --host <postgresql-unit-ip> --username operator --password --dbname postgres \